sowndarya-n/TimeSlot-Scheduler-using-Angular/README.md

 # Installation
 1. Clone the repository to your local machine
 2. Navigate to the project directory using cd TimeSlot-Scheduler-using-Angular
-3. npm install
+3. To install the required packages use the command : `npm install`
-4. Run the development server with ng serve command and navigate to http://localhost:4200/ in your web browser to view the application.
+4. Run the development server with `ng serve` command and navigate to http://localhost:4200/ in your web browser to view the application.